-So the problem is we made loads of money but we want to show we made even more money. (beat) Usually we fire those who busted their fuckin asses to make us money before they get company benefits.
-But this time I propose we do something else. (beat) This time I propose we...we cut bonuses.
-Specifically your bonuses which would save us about six million dollars.
+So the problem is we made loads of money but we want to show we made even more money.

+Usually we fire those who busted their asses to make us money and usually before they've been here long enough to get company benefits.
+But this time I propose we do something else.
+Something really insane crazy.
+This time I propose we... we cut bonuses.
+Specifically, your bonuses which would save us about six million dollars in change.
 I know, crazy!
 Six million!
 This quarter alone.
 But I did the math and yeah.
-We're paying out way too much in bonuses for upper management. (beat) I would also like to save you another hundred grand by tendering my resignation.
+We're paying out way too much in bonuses for upper management.
+Way too much.

+(Beat) I would also like to save you another hundred grand by tendering my resignation as of now.

 He begins to walk to the door to take his leave.
-He stops suddenly to add--
+He stops suddenly to add-